Noodle Kugel is also called Lokshen Kugel. It’s a traditional dish that’s served for the Jewish holidays and the Sabbath in the US and Israel.

 5. Bake until cooked through and golden on top, approximately 35 – 45 minutes.

 This article was posted on Monday, October 3rd, 2016 at 7:37 pm and is filed under Countries & Cultures, Holiday Recipes, Holidays Around the World, Israel, Main Course, Noodle Kugel, Recipes of the World, Rosh Hashanah, Rosh Hashanah Recipes, Side Dishes, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply